Organolithium reagent: Metalation

 Metalation with organolithium reagents, also known as lithiation or lithium-hydrogen exchange, is achieved when an organolithium reagent, most commonly an alkyllithium, abstracts a proton and forms a new organolithium species.

 Common metalation reagents are the butyllithiums. tert-Butyllithium and sec-butyllithium are generally more reactive and have better selectivity than n-butyllithium, however, they are also more expensive and difficult to handle.
 Metalation is a common way of preparing versatile organolithium reagents.
-The position of metalation is mostly controlled by the acidity of the C-H bond.
+The position of metalation is mostly controlled by the acidity of the C–H bond.
 Lithiation often occurs at a position α to electron withdrawing groups, since they are good at stabilizing the electron-density of the anion.
 Directing groups on aromatic compounds and heterocycles provide regioselective sites of metalation; directed ortho metalation is an important class of metalation reactions.
 Metalated sulfones, acyl groups and α-metalated amides are important intermediates in chemistry synthesis.
 Metalation of allyl ether with alkyllithium or LDA forms an anion α to the oxygen, and can proceed to 2,3-Wittig rearrangement.
 Addition of donor ligands such as TMEDA and HMPA can increase metalation rate and broaden substrate scope.
-Chiral organolithium reagents can be accessed through asymmetric metalation.

 Directed ortho metalation is an important tool in the synthesis of regiospecific substituted aromatic compounds.
 This approach to lithiation and subsequent quenching of the intermediate lithium species with electrophile is often better than the electrophilic aromatic substitution due to its high regioselectivity.
 This reaction proceeds through deprotonation by organolithium reagents at the positions α to the direct metalation group (DMG) on the aromatic ring.
 The DMG is often a functional group containing a heteroatom that is Lewis basic, and can coordinate to the Lewis-acidic lithium cation.
 This generates a complex-induced proximity effect, which directs deprotonation at the α position to form an aryllithium species that can further react with electrophiles.
 Some of the most effective DMGs are amides, carbamates, sulfones and sulfonamides.
 They are strong electron-withdrawing groups that increase the acidity of alpha-protons on the aromatic ring.
 In the presence of two DMGs, metalation often occurs ortho to the stronger directing group, though mixed products are also observed.
 A number of heterocycles that contain acidic protons can also undergo ortho-metalation.
 However, for electron-poor heterocycles, lithium amide bases such as LDA are generally used, since alkyllithium has been observed to perform addition to the electron-poor heterocycles rather than deprotonation.
-In certain transition metal-arene complexes, such as ferrocene, the transition metal attracts electron-density from the arene, thus rendering the aromatic protons more acidic, and ready for ortho-metalation.
+In certain transition metal-arene complexes, such as ferrocene, the transition metal attracts electron density from the arene, thus rendering the aromatic protons more acidic, and ready for ortho-metalation.